Today’s SUGGESTED LISTENING for the CLASSICAL MUSIC SKEPTIC is brought to you by my fabulous sister.

 This Symphonia a 3 supra Ciaconna is one of 106 symphoniae by à Kempis published in Antwerp between 1644-1649.
 If 106 pieces composed and published within five years isn’t impressive enough for you, consider this: the printing press was still basically a new thing, with the first movable-type music publishing house in Flanders opening its doors only 100 years earlier. À Kempis’ four published volumes contained instrumental sonatas and vocal motets for small ensembles, intended to be performed in private as home entertainment.
 That was the magic of the printing press: no longer was printed music reserved for the clergy and the nobility who could afford to produce and purchase manuscripts.
 Now, it was inexpensive to mass-produce and distribute to private homes — music for everyone.

 From 1581-1741, the Flemish Low Countries were under Spanish rule.
 And here we have a completely incredible intersection of music and geopolitics: listen to that guitar!
 That tambourine!
 Rocking out with Iberian pizzazz, the instruments join the continuo timbres of harpsichord and cello.
 A ciaconna — anglicized, “chaconne” — is a type of composition that features a short bass line repeated over and over with a varying melody unfolding above it.
 Listening, you’ll hear the guitar, harpsichord, and cello take turns iterating a cyclic chord progression, with the two violins producing ornate, playful melodies that sound almost improvised, the way jazz players invent new tunes on top of familiar bass lines.
-The percussion instruments add even more Iberian flavor — rhythm and color that I really didn’t expect to hear in a European Baroque context.
+The percussion instruments add even more Iberian flavor.
 It’s easy to imagine attending a Flemish dinner party, dancing and socializing while musicians jam to some rockin’ à Kempis.

 If you enjoyed Symphonia a 3 supra Ciaconna, you might also like…